AhmedAl91/hydraulics/README.md

 - Fixed parameters and look-up data exist in constants.py and fittings.py

 - The Network object is constructed using the above objects.
 The appropriate method is called to estimate head loss from node to node.
-How this is determined requires development, but is currently manually edited in-line and presumably should be passed as an argument.
+Calling methods requires development, but is currently manually edited in-line and presumably should be passed as an argument.

 Actions to develop this model: